bricker/vivial/apps/marketing/README.md

 bin/pg-shell -d <database> -u <username>
 ```

-4. Open the Run & Debug panel in VS Code and select either "Marketing Website" or "Core API + Marketing Website" in the dropdown menu.
+4. Open the Run & Debug panel in VS Code and select "Core API + Marketing Website" in the dropdown menu.

 5. Click the play button located next to the dropdown menu.

-6. Now you should be able to access the marketing website at https://www.eave.run:8080.
+6. Access the marketing website at https://www.eave.run:8080.